Walker Hall

 Federal Pell Grant

-The Federal Pell Grant is gift aid provided by the federal government to undergraduate students that have not earned a bachelor’s degree who demonstrate exceptional financial need and have a Student Aid Index (SAI) value (formerly Expected Family Contribution/EFC) below a certain threshold.
-The Federal Pell Grant amount is prorated based on enrollment status for eligible students who are enrolled at least part-time.
+The Federal Pell Grant is gift aid provided by the federal government to undergraduate students who have not earned a bachelor’s degree, demonstrate exceptional financial need, and have a Student Aid Index (SAI) below a certain threshold.
+The Federal Pell Grant amount is prorated based on enrollment status for eligible students enrolled at least part-time.

 Federal Pell Grant Lifetime Eligibility Used (LEU)